"awesome, terrible and painful, but amazing"

 For complete information including course maps, please visit badcatultra.com.
 The maps are being updated to reflect the new Oregon courses.

 As a 239 mile, crew-supported point-to-point ultra-distance triathlon, the BADCAT is an adventure race for the tough, the gritty, and the goal-oriented.
-The race consists of 50 kilometers of kayaking, 145 miles of mountain biking, and 100k of trail running.
+The race consists of 50 kilometers of kayaking (or SUP), 145 miles of mountain biking, and 100k of trail running.
 The bike and the run are almost entirely on groomed, single-track trails.

 And when you finish, you'll return home knowing you are the baddest cat in your yard.
 Let'em eat that.